-As our population's overall life expectancy continues to increase, the complexity of acute hospital presentations requiring early intervention by senior clinical decision-makers is paramount.
-Patients and their relatives rightfully have high expectations of a clinician's ability to make pressurised decisions, often with limited or sub-optimal information regarding time-dependent care.
+As our population’s overall life expectancy continues to increase, the complexity of acute hospital presentations requiring early intervention by senior clinical makers is paramount.
+Patients and their relatives rightfully have high expectations of a clinician’s ability to make pressurised decisions often with limited or sub-optimal information regarding time dependent care.
 Conventional didactic emergency medicine teaching often involves algorithmic approaches to acute presentations: we give blood to the bleeding patient, we shock a shockable arrhythmia.
-Through experience, however, we learn that the same algorithms may not always apply to different patients, despite similar clinical problems.
+Through experience however we learn that the same algorithms may not always applicable to different patients, despite similar clinical problems.

 This experiential course is delivered in the state-of-the-art simulation suite of RCSI.
 It will introduce you to immersive learning via simulation through a variety of different challenging resuscitation scenarios in adult patients.
 You will have an opportunity to engage as a resuscitation team member and/or a team leader.
 The scenarios are deliberately designed to pose clinical dilemmas for a team to work through.
 You will learn to use a systematic approach to manage and to communicate regarding an array of critically unwell patients.
 Structured debriefing and interactive discussion follow each scenario.

 Note: Candidates should have previously completed an Advanced Trauma Life Support Course (ATLS) and/or Advanced Cardiac Life Support course or equivalent(s).

 Topics covered include:

 - Acute airway compromise and respiratory failure